Lynn Sweet

-Lynn Sweet is an American journalist and in October 2013, became the Washington, D.C. bureau chief for the Chicago Sun-Times.
-She has been with the Sun-Times, for over four decades, joining in 1976.
+Lynn Sweet is an American journalist, who became the Washington, D.C. bureau chief for the Chicago Sun-Times in October 2013.
+She has been with the Sun-Times for over four decades, joining in 1976.
 Sweet is also a columnist for The Hill and The Huffington Post.
 She has appeared on CNN and MSNBC as a political analyst and has been a frequent guest on C-SPAN and Charlie Rose.

 In 2009, Sweet was among the winners of the "50 Top Journalists" of the year, chosen by Washingtonian.
 In naming Sweet, she was described as, "a one-woman multimedia newsroom who often seems to out-produce whole teams of correspondents."

 During her career, Sweet built a reputation as being committed to accountability in journalism; her philosophy is described in remarks made at 5th annual Washington Women in Journalism Awards, in 2018:

 Education and background

-Sweet, a Chicago native, attended the University of Illinois at Champaign-Urbana, majoring in English, but she transferred in her senior year to the University of California at Berkeley, where she changed her major to Political Science; Sweet graduated in 1973.
+Sweet, a Chicago native, attended the University of Illinois Urbana-Champaign, majoring in English.
+However, she transferred in her senior year to the University of California at Berkeley, where she changed her major to Political Science; Sweet graduated in 1973.
 After graduation, she worked doing odd jobs, and at a department store in Oakland, California, before enrolling at the Northwestern University Medill School of Journalism.

 In 1975, Sweet graduated with her master's degree from the Medill School of Journalism.
 She was inducted into the Medill Hall of Achievement in 2006.
 Sweet was a Spring 2004 Fellow at the Harvard Institute of Politics.